MicrosoftDocs/memdocs/memdocs/intune/protect/epm-deployment-considerations-ki.md

 ### When creating rules for a network file, elevation fails to occur

 Endpoint Privilege Management supports executing files that are locally stored on disk.
-Executing files from a network share are not allowed.
+Executing files from a network share isn't allowed.

 ### Endpoint Privilege Management does not receive policy when I use a 'SSL-inspection' on my network infrastructure